buda-base/blog/content/posts/20250901/index.en.md

 {{< figure
     src="Kuensel_English.jpg"
-    caption="Excerpt from the newspaper Kuensel, July 9 1988, picture kindly provided by Yoshiro Imaeda.
+    caption="Excerpt from the Bhutanese newspaper Kuensel, July 9 1988, picture kindly provided by Yoshiro Imaeda.
 The article mentions alphabetical order as a feature at the time."
 >}}

 ### A solved problem?